Skip to content

-Depression after Vacation: 10 Tips to Deal with It
+Depression after Vacation: 10 Helpful Tips to Deal with It

 Depression after Vacation is a sometimes overlooked but serious topic.
 The sadness and gloominess that encompasses one’s mood when he returns from a vacation, is often referred to as post-vacation blues.
 There are several other names that define this feeling, for example, you might be familiar with other popular terms, such as post-holiday blues, after-holiday depression, etc. However, no matter what term we may use, all of them define the same drained and overwhelmed feeling.
 This is especially the case when one has been out for a longer period of time.